jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 	- Sell in chunks over user specified time (done)
 	- Step size consideration for hold times
 - Reduce fees using BNB coin and check working for all trades
+	- Spot (done)
+	- Futures
-- Take out mention param for streaming and use user id instead
+- Take out mention param for streaming and use user id instead (done)
 - Machine Learning features
 	- Sentiment feature
 		- For size of position